 To save money they chose to remove the flown Apollo 16 panel assemblies, test them, and install them in CSM-111.
 So the panels now installed in the Apollo-Soyuz command module actually flew into space twice.

 What about the original CSM-111 panels?
 Most likely they are at a museum in storage or as part of another exhibit.
 But they were never to have a flight of their own.

 Innovation: Key to Apollo's success

-The technicians, engineers and managers of Apollo faced myriad challenges, especially technical, financial, and those relating to the schedule.
+The technicians, engineers and managers of Apollo faced a myriad of challenges, especially technical, financial and those relating to the schedule.

-Meeting these challenges required innovation, including re-using equipment which was not originally intended to be used more than once.
+Meeting these challenges required innovation, including re-using equipment that was not originally intended to be used more than once.
 Their skill and ingenuity enabled the marvelous successes of the Apollo Program.